Marrying a Citizen of France? How to Get a Green Card for Your New Spouse

 Application Procedures If Your Spouse Is Already in the U.S.

-There is one other major consideration for spouses of permanent residents wishing to adjust status: before you can apply, you might have to wait to reach the front of the waiting list we mentioned earlier.
-Unfortunately, the government might not tell you when your wait is over—see How Long Is the Wait for Your Priority Date to Become Current? for guidance on monitoring your progress.
+If you're a permanent resident, your spouse must still be in legal status when you submit your I-485 packet.
+There's one other major consideration for spouses of permanent residents wishing to adjust status: before you can apply, you might have to wait to reach the front of the waiting list we mentioned earlier.
+Unfortunately, the government government can't predict when your visa will become available, and might not tell you when your wait is over—see How Long Is the Wait for Your Priority Date to Become Current? for guidance on monitoring your progress.

-If your spouse entered the U.S. without inspection (EWI) or by using a fake visa, or has ever been deported from the U.S., your situation is more complicated than this article can address.
+If your spouse entered the U.S. without inspection (EWI) or by using a fake visa, or has ever been placed in deportation (removal) proceedings or ordered deported from the U.S., your situation is more complicated than this article can address.
 You might have difficulty obtaining a green card for your spouse, though it is not impossible.
 See an immigration attorney for details or if you have any questions about whether you qualify to adjust status.

 Entering Into and Documenting a Legally Valid Marriage